 - saline intrusion.

-A limit on entitlements provides certainty to water users about the amount of water they can extract, while also protecting water for the environment.
+A limit on entitlements provides certainty to water users about how much they can extract while also protecting water for the environment.

 If the PCV is reached and a user wants access to water or to increase their current entitlement volume, they will need to trade a volume of water from another entitlement holder in the area.

 The Minister can revoke or vary a PCV by Order published in the Government Gazette.